-2. Write down your goal that you want to achieve by the end of the year
+Write down a goal that you want to achieve by the end of the year

-After completing every section/clump, reward yourself with something nice or that you love after completing your smaller goals!
+Don’t forget to reward yourself with something nice or that you love after completing your smaller goals!

 Having a place that is always set up and ready for you will make it easy for you every day – set your Quran on a small table next to a chair or cushion, so you can just sit down and start.

 It’s all about accountability.
 Knowing someone who you have shared your goals with (maybe he/she even shares the same one!) keeps you accountable and will help you in staying consistent with your daily routine to memorize.

 Do you have a friend or family member who has a similar goal?
 Ask them to join you this year and you can memorize together or keep each other updated on your progress!

-Set a reminder on your calendar or phone that reminds you of your goal for the year, or for that month - always keep it in the fore-front of your mind, so you don't get off track.
+Set a reminder on your calendar or phone that reminds you of your goal for the day, week, month and year.
+Always keep it in the forefront of your mind, so you don’t get off track.

-If you fall off the track, don't just quit!
-Get yourself back on track immediately and keep trekking along.
+If you fall off the track, don’t just quit!
+Get yourself back on track when you can and keep trekking along.
 Change your yearly goal.
 Update and edit it by rewriting it and posting it back up.
 You’ll be surprised how quickly a little review will brush up forgotten parts and strengthen previously weak portions you had memorized.
 If you need accountability, start online Quran classes to keep a steady schedule.

 What are your goals for this year?
 Have more tips?
 Share them in the comments and share with your friends!